TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 Configuration
 -------------
 Configuration is currently divided into two folders. config/settings and config/rewrite.
-All files in each of those folders are read upon starting the server and saved to their respective settings. **Because of this, you MUST reboot the server upon any changes to config for them to take hold** Config/settings handles the basic settings, such as directories and which filetypes users are permitted to open.
+All files in each of those folders are read upon starting the server and saved to their respective settings. **Because of this, you MUST reboot the server upon any changes to config for them to take hold.** Config/settings handles the basic settings, such as directories and which filetypes users are permitted to open.
 The settings are as such (presently, all must be available in a file or else the application will crash upon startup.) (settings should be in `key=value` format.):

 **Settings:**
 * `pgdir`: The directory on your computer under which the pages are stored.
 Default: /pages.
 * `erdir`: The directory containing the error files.
 Default: /errors.